PaloAltoNetworks/ansible-pan/docs/modules/panos_query_rules_module.md

 ## Requirements (on host that executes module)

-- pan-python can be obtained from PyPi https://pypi.python.org/pypi/pan-python
+- pan-python can be obtained from PyPI https://pypi.python.org/pypi/pan-python
-- pandevice can be obtained from PyPi https://pypi.python.org/pypi/pandevice
+- pandevice can be obtained from PyPI https://pypi.python.org/pypi/pandevice
-- xmltodict can be obtains from PyPi https://pypi.python.org/pypi/xmltodict
+- xmltodict can be obtains from PyPI https://pypi.python.org/pypi/xmltodict

 ## Options